EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/paper.md

 # 💻 Working Paper
 - Guo Yuchen and Liang pinghan. “*Budgets Rolling and Year-End Spending in China Evidence from a Quasi-Natural Experiment*”.
- *Intro*:We exploit all 2.8 million government procurement contracts during 2014-2021, and develop a novel method to measure the quality of contract.Using the Budget Law reform in China as a quasi-natural experiment, this paper examines the causal impact of Use-it-or-lose-it budget rules on local governments year-end spending spikes.
+ *Intro*:We exploit more than 2.8 million government procurement contracts during 2014-2021, and develop a novel method to measure the quality of contract.Using the Budget Law reform in China as a quasi-natural experiment, this paper examines the causal impact of Use-it-or-lose-it budget rules on local governments year-end spending spikes.

 - Liang pinghan, Guo Yuchen and Zhao Yulan. "*Research on Influencing factors of local government building intelligent video surveillance system
 -- Empirical analysis based on video surveillance technology*"